Exit Planning for the People Behind the Business

 • You are not alone.
 Many owners begin coaching with nothing more than a sense that “something will need to change” in the next few years.
 Coaching helps you clarify what you want, explore options such as family succession, management buyout, private equity, or sale, and align your decisions with what matters most to you.
 You do not need all the answers to begin.

 • Every engagement is tailored.
 A typical engagement includes regular one to one coaching sessions, structured reflection work, and practical tools for leading through change.
-Some owners also involve key leaders in select sessions or workshops to support the organization through a particular transition such as a sale, merger, or leadership change.

 • Betsy is based in St. Louis, Missouri and works with many local companies.
 But, she also works virtually with business owners across the U.S. Sessions can be held by video, which makes it easier to maintain consistency during busy seasons and complex transitions.